Win11Strove/babylon-chain/x/finality/README.md

 - **Committing EOTS master public randomness.** The finality provider needs to generate a pair of EOTS master secret/public randomness, and commit the master public randomness when registering itself to Babylon.
-The EOTS master secret/public randomness allows to derive a EOTS secret/public randomness deterministically for each given height, respectively.
+The EOTS master secret/public randomness allows to derive an EOTS secret/public randomness deterministically for each given height, respectively.
 Babylon further requires the epoch of the finality provider registration to be finalized by BTC timestamping before the registered finality provider can submit finality